iOS0340/Load_Async_Image/README.md

   - **Error Handling:** Handle network errors and image loading failures gracefully when fetching images from the API, providing informative error messages or   placeholders for failed image loads.

 **
-IDE: XCODE 12.0
+- IDE: XCODE 12.0
-Machine: Macbook Pro (Mid 2012)
+- Machine: Macbook Pro (Mid 2012)
-OSX: MAC OS Catalina (10.15.7) iOS version: iOS 14 (tested on iOS 14) design pattern: MVVM
+- OSX: MAC OS Catalina (10.15.7)
+- iOS version: iOS 14 (tested on iOS 14)
+- Design pattern: MVVM
 **

 To run this application first you need to register you self on [Unsplash.com](https://unsplash.com/developers) as a developer to get Access Key.
 Put that access key in constant.swift file in client id veriable else you will get an error.